TheMilkies/Cate/readme.md

 ## Creating Catefiles (Catering)
 You've come this far!
 Good Job!

-Cate breaks most known build system conventions by forcing you to use multiple files for different targets and having a file extension (unlike CMake, Make, Autotools, and many more).
-For a debug build; you'll have a `debug.cate`.
-For a cross-platform build; you'll have a `platformname.cate`.
+Cate breaks most known build-system conventions by forcing you to use multiple files for different targets, and having a file extension (unlike CMake, Make, Autotools, and many more).
+For a debug build you'll have a `debug.cate`, for a cross-platform build you'll have a `platformname.cate`.

 ### Syntax
 Cate uses C-like syntax with the exception of it being a "state-machine" rather than a language.
-It does not support int literals (0123456789) as of yet (and hopefully forever).
+It does not support int-literals (0123456789) as of yet (and hopefully forever).
+Cate supports `#comments` in addition to C-comments.

 **Cate does not support** `a.property = b.property;` **syntax**